 Conveyancing fees are made up of 2 parts: fees and disbursements.

 Conveyancing disbursements are the third-party costs incurred on behalf of a buyer or seller, for example Land Registry fees and land charges.
-Legal fees are for the work our solicitors carry out for you.
+Legal fees are for the work your solicitor carries out for you.

 Your legal fees for buying or selling a house in Whitefield are fixed, so your fixed fee conveyancing quote will have no sneaky additional fees